lrdj/goodlookslikethis/_cases_sdingov/funding-agency.md

   The yellow 'Circle Line' represents the policy team.
 They are in a continuous iteration loop where they define problems in response to strategy imperatives.
 They meet twice a week, and delivery teams engage with them at various key points in the process.
 </p>

-Given the time previously invested on the transformation, and the compexity of the stakeholder landscape, my stakeholder had elected to push ahead while intentionally disengaging with hteir policy unit.
+Given the time previously invested on the transformation, and the complexity of the stakeholder landscape, my stakeholder had elected to push ahead while intentionally disengaging with their policy unit.

 Based on what I could assess, I decided to set up a policy lab which would allow the digital delivery and policy teams to collaborate, producing both policy and digital tools as part of one, concerted effort.

 <!--